A Model to Guide the Adoption of Quality E-Learning: Foundational, Interactive and Transformational

 - Content: advanced organisers, teaching vodcasts or podcasts, PowerPoint’s, readings, hyperlinks

 - Instructional Strategies: self-study activities as directed (may include online crosswords etc.)*

 - Assessment: submission boxes, feedback through grades and assignment comments

 Interactive: Focus is on a more interactive engagement with the learning content, instructional activities and others (lecturers and peers) in the course.
 As above plus:

-- Communication: forums, chat, BBC, group discussions
+- Communication: forums, chat, web conferencing, group discussions

 - Assessment: Online Assessment e.g. exams, quizzes, assessable discussions, Computer generated feedback on quizzes; Assessment tasks submitted online, may include blogs, wikis e-portfolios etc.

-- Instructional Strategies: Use of Adaptive Learning Platforms (e.g. lesson or workshop in Moodle), web-quests, student led activities; Class based glossaries, use of Moodle database tool, use of SCORM packages (e.g. Articulate, Captivate, Camtasia) – note that content is not dissimilar from pedagogy as students and lecturers develop and deliver content together.
+- Instructional Strategies: Use of Adaptive Learning Platforms (e.g. lesson or workshop in Moodle), web-quests, student led activities; Class based glossaries, use of Moodle database tool, use of SCORM packages (e.g. Articulate, Captivate, Camtasia) – note that content is not dissimilar from pedagogy as students and educators develop and deliver content together.

 - Communication: Online tutorials, discussion forums, wikis and chat sessions, Video/web conferencing